-I love how versatile pancake batter is.
-It can be used for waffles without any modifications and a host of other treats with a few modifications.
-This pancake recipe was originally a waffle recipe I saw on Lauren’s blog and liked right away because of how good it looked and the nutritious ingredients it contained.
+I love how versatile the pancake batter is It can be used for waffles without any modifications and a host of other treats with a few modifications This pancake recipe was originally a waffle recipe I saw on Lauren’s blog and liked right away because of how good it looked and the nutritious ingredients it contained.

 Quinoa Flake Pancakes

 Makes 8 pancakes.